New City School: History

-1960's
+1960s

 In 1966, the Barat Hall and City House schools in the Central West End neighborhood were closed.
-A number of parents became concerned about the gap left by their closing.
+A number of parents became concerned about the educational gap left by the schools' closure.

-In 1969, New City opened in the First Unitarian church in the neighborhood.
-The head of school was Jerry Glynn.
-The new school had six teachers and nearly 100 children, with classes from preschool to fourth grade.
+In 1969, New City opened in the First Unitarian Church of St. Louis.
+The founding head of school was Jerry Glynn.
+The new school had six teachers and nearly 100 students, with classes from preschool to fourth grade.

-1970's
+1970s

 In the 1970s, New City School moved to the vacated Lutheran High School building.
 It was built in 1901 to house the Mary Institute.

 In 1971, Charlie Rathbone became head of school, serving until 1972.
 Len Marks became head in 1974.
 During this period the school received full accreditation was received from the Independent Schools Association of the Central States (ISACS).

-1980's
+1980s

 In 1981, Tom Hoerr, a principal from University City, Missouri, became Head of School.
 In 1983, New City was named an A+ School by Instructor Magazine.

 From 1987 to 1988, the school launched a $1,000,000 capital campaign is launched to renovate the building so that all three floors can hold classroom spaces.
 The faculty begins to pursue implementing multiple intelligences (MI) in 1988.